 You Must Use It, or You’ll Lose It

 One thing to keep in mind with FSAs is that they are a “use it or lose it” option.
 That means funds can only be used during the calendar year they are contributed.
 If you have money left in your account at the end of your plan year, you lose what remains.

 Employers have the option to offer employees one of two solutions for left-over contributions.
 But are not required to do so.
-They can either offer an FSA rollover option where you can roll up to $500 from your 2019 account into your 2020 account.
-This increases to $550 from 2020 into 2021.
+They can either offer an FSA rollover option where you can rollover up to a certain amount set each year by the IRS.
 Or they can offer a 2.5 month grace period that allows you to spend your FSA money for up to 2.5 months after the plan year ends.
 That’s usually March 15.

 If you decide to participate in your employer’s plan, you’ll want to take some time to map out your future expenses.
 This way, you'll be sure to contribute the right amount.